This section describes NIFA's eligibility requirements to qualify for one of our loan programs. You can trust NIFA to help you get a great home loan!

-Conventional Loans - The minimum credit score requirement is 640 with a maximum total DTI ratio of 45%.
+Conventional Loans - The minimum credit score requirement for conventional loans is 640 with a maximum total DTI ratio of 45%.
 If your credit score is 660 and above, NIFA will allow a maximum total DTI of 50%.
-If your Participating Lender needs to use manual underwriting guidelines to approve the loan, the minimum credit score requirement is 660 with a maximum housing expense ratio of 31% and a maximum total DTI ratio of 43%.
-If you do not have a credit score, you may still qualify for a loan subject to a maximum housing expense ratio of 31% and a maximum total DTI ratio of 43%.
+If your Participating Lender needs to use manual underwriting guidelines to approve the loan, the minimum credit score and maximum DTI varies depending on the type of loan.
+If you do not have a credit score, you may still qualify for a loan.

-Government Loans - The minimum credit score requirement for government and conventional loans is 640 with a maximum total debt to income ratio of 45%.
+Government Loans - The minimum credit score requirement for government loans is 640 with a maximum total debt to income ratio of 45%.
 If your credit score is 660 and above, NIFA will allow a maximum total debt to income ratio of 50%.
-If your Participating Lender needs to use manual underwriting guidelines to approve the loan, the minimum credit score requirement is 660 with a maximum housing expense ratio of 31% and a maximum total DTI ratio of 43%.
-If you do not have a credit score, you may still qualify for a loan subject to a maximum housing expense ratio of 31% and a maximum total DTI ratio of 43%.
+If your Participating Lender needs to use manual underwriting guidelines to approve the loan, the minimum credit score and maximum DTI varies depending on the type of loan.
+If you do not have a credit score, you may still qualify for a loan.

 A credit score is used by Participating Lenders to determine the creditworthiness of a borrower.
 The DTI ratio is calculated by taking your total monthly expenses and dividing them by your total monthly gross income.